Galantino/crg_4530/Group6_LabReport5.md

 ```
 ##### 5) *Evaluate whether there is any evidence of “dead volumes” or “short circuiting” in your reactor.*

 Any inconsistencies in the residence times of the system would indicate dead volumes or short circuiting, which means that there is non-uniformity in the mixing processes or transport in the reactor.
+Reactors with these conditions will allow for bypassing of the treatment train within the reactor, leaving a danger for untreated pathogens.

+In this experiment, the team did not detect the presence of any dead volumes in the system.
+This is a logical assessment because our mixing process was vigorous enough in a small enough volume to prevent any short circuiting or dead volumes in the system.

 ##### 6) *Make a recommendation for the design of a full scale chlorine contact tank.
 As part of your recommendation discuss the parameter you chose to vary as part of your experimentation and what the optimal value was determined to be.*